 Prebuilt workspaces

-Prebuilt workspaces allow template administrators to improve the developer experience by reducing workspace creation time with an automatically maintained pool of ready-to-use workspaces for specific parameter presets.
+Prebuilt workspaces (prebuilds) reduce workspace creation time with an automatically-maintained pool of ready-to-use workspaces for specific parameter presets.

-The template administrator configures a template to provision prebuilt workspaces in the background, and then when a developer creates a new workspace that matches the preset, Coder assigns them an existing prebuilt instance.
-Prebuilt workspaces significantly reduce wait times, especially for templates with complex provisioning or lengthy startup procedures.
+The template administrator defines the prebuilt workspace's parameters and number of instances to keep provisioned.
+The desired number of workspaces are then provisioned transparently.
+When a developer creates a new workspace that matches the definition, Coder assigns them an existing prebuilt workspace.
+This significantly reduces wait times, especially for templates with complex provisioning or lengthy startup procedures.

 Prebuilt workspaces are: